Explore the spectacular landscapes of Margaret River with local guide, anthropologist and writer Jinni Wilson

-Visit Ellensbrook, home to Wadandi custodians for thousands of years, and the first colonial homestead in Margaret River.
 Tour Mammoth Cave, where the bones of extinct megafauna were found over a century ago.
-Then head down to the coast for a hike at Contos Beach, where the cave streamline emerges at the coast.
+Or if you prefer, visit Lake Cave with it’s fabulous white crystal formations.
+Then head down to the coast for a hike at Contos Beach, where the cave streamline emerges at the coast, then explore Boranup forest after lunch.
 This is a tour where you can really immerse yourself in the spectacular landscape of the Leeuwin-Naturaliste Ridge.

 Tree Hollows Tour